How to manage a fast business loan

 Your purpose in getting a fast business loan was to resolve an immediate need.
 Once that problem is resolved, you could look at replacing that loan with a traditional business loan that carries a lower interest rate.
 This could make the cost of borrowing the money less expensive and give you a lower monthly payment.

-However, before refinancing your loan, you’ll want to factor in the cost of the origination fees.
-If the amount of money you’ll save with a lower interest rate is offset by the origination fees from a new business loan, it may not make sense to refinance the original loan.
+However, before refinancing your loan, you’ll want to factor in the cost of the associated fees.
+If the amount of money you’ll save with a lower interest rate is offset by the fees from a new business loan, it may not make sense to refinance the original loan.

 The bottom line

 If your business has an urgent financial need, getting a fast business loan may be the solution.
-However, since these loans often come from online lenders and carry short terms and high interest rates, it’s important to manage them correctly.
+However, since these loans often come from online lenders and carry short terms and high interest rates, it’s important to consider the pros and cons and manage them correctly.

 Your keys to success are making on-time payments (preferably automatically), sending more than the minimum payment when possible and paying the balance off early.
 And, if you see interest rates dropping, you may want to consider refinancing the original loan.